kacperhes/2048/README.md

 - **Tile Merging**: Tiles with the same number merge into one when they touch.
 - **Random Tile Spawning**: After each move, a new tile (2 or 4) is spawned in a random empty cell.
 - **Command Line Interface**: Play the game using simple keyboard inputs.
+- **Scoring System**: Points are accumulated each time tiles are merged.
+The score is the sum of the merged tiles.
+- **Caching Mechanism**: The game state is saved to a file, allowing you to resume the game later.

 ## Getting Started